rclone/rclone/docs/content/commands/rclone_mount.md

 rclone mount remote:path /path/to/mountpoint [flags]
 ```

-### Case Insensitive Mounts
+### Case Sensitivity

-Windows is not like other operating systems supported by rclone.
-Linux and MacOS file systems are case-sensitive: two files can differ
+Linux file systems are case-sensitive: two files can differ only
-only by case, and the exact case must be used when opening a file.
+by case, and the exact case must be used when opening a file.

+Windows is not like most other operating systems supported by rclone.
 File systems in modern Windows are case-insensitive but case-preserving:
 although existing files can be opened using any case, the exact case used
 to create the file is preserved and available for programs to query.
 It is not allowed for two files in the same directory to differ only by case.

+Usually file systems on MacOS are case-insensitive.
+It is possible to make MacOS
+file systems case-sensitive but that is not the default

 The `--vfs-case-insensitive` mount flag controls how rclone handles these
 two cases.
 If its value is `false`, rclone passes file names to the mounted